The Definitive Guide to Parent PLUS Loans

 College is more expensive than ever, and you may be considering helping your child with the bill.
 If so, you're not alone.
 According to a survey by Sallie Mae, Parent borrowing accounts for 10% of the nation's student loans.
 Plus, about 33% of parents said they'd help their children with student loan payments until they became financially stable.

 As a parent, one of your options is to take out a Parent PLUS Loan to pay for school.
-Below, find out how Parent PLUS Loans work and learn about your alternatives.
+Below, find out how Parent PLUS Loans work and learn about your alternatives, like private student loans.

 Parent PLUS Loans are student loans offered by the federal government to parents who want to borrow money to pay for their child's education.